mattbis/msmeo.dev/dev/src/2/lib/readme.md

 - recap: as described before: it actually works via cloning itself in modes.. except the cloneNee at this level is preBaked... you can however run it entirely live..
+  - caveats: this means teh build is way slower..